FREQUENTLY ASKED QUESTIONS

 How safe is my payment information?

 Extremely.
 We use technology that is the best in the business.
-Our shopping cart technology is provided by Netsuite and Verisign, two of the most trusted companies in e-commerce today.
+Our shopping cart is secured by SSL/TSL technology and the Stripe payment gateway.
 We could go on about the technical details of state-of-the-art encryption technology and how your payment information is inaccessible even to our own customer support team, but the most important point is that you won’t find a more secure online shopping experience in the world today.

 No, sorry, but you must have your order shipped to a single address in order to qualify for free shipping.